JnyJny/articles/python/lazy_properties/README.md

 This analysis includes microbenchmark timing data for cold and warm access scenarios, as well as total access time across different usage profiles.
 The goal is to provide actionable insights into which pattern is most appropriate under different conditions.

-> 📂 All benchmark code and graphs are available in this GitHub repository:
+> 📂 All benchmark code and graphs are available in this GitHub repository: [Lazy Properties][repo]
-> [JnyJny/articles/python/lazy_properties][repo]

 ---